San Fernando, Bukidnon: Climate

-San Fernando is politically subdivided into 24 barangays.

 Demographics

 In the 2020 census, the population of San Fernando, Bukidnon, was 63,045 people, with a density of sigfig 63,045/705.06.

 The municipality had a total population of 50,207 people in 2010, up from 40,165 in 2000, with 71 persons per square km.

 Economy

 The municipality is predominantly agricultural with corn as the major product followed by rice and abaca.
 Rattan, banana, bamboo, vegetables and root crops are also produced in the municipality.

 Government

 The municipality is administered by the Municipal Mayor together with the Vice Mayor and the Sangguniang Bayan.
 The mayor is the local chief executive officer of the municipality while the Sangguniang Bayan (or SB) serves as the local legislative arm as mandated by the Local Government Code of the Philippines of 1991.

 Under the Mayor's Office are the following offices: Municipal Planning and Development Office, Municipal Civil Registrar's Office, Municipal Engineering Office, Municipal Accounting Office, Municipal Treasurer's Office, Municipal Assessor's Office, Municipal Social Welfare and Development Office, Municipal Agriculture Office and Municipal Budget Office.
 These offices are mandated to deliver the basic social services to the inhabitants of the municipality.

-The Sangguniang Bayan is headed by the Vice Mayor, acting as its presiding officer, and seven (7) Sangguniang Bayan councilors.
+The Sangguniang Bayan is headed by the Vice Mayor, acting as its presiding officer, and eight (8) regular Sangguniang Bayan members.
 They formulate laws and ordinances relevant to the municipality.

-San Fernando has twenty-four (24) barangays headed by a barangay captain together with seven Sangguniang Pambarangay members.
+San Fernando has twenty-four (24) barangays headed by a Punong Barangay together with seven (7) regular Sangguniang Barangay members.
 25 Barangays including Langasihan.